t2kx/goof/README.md

-# Goof - Snyk's vulnerable demo app
+# This is a fork of Goof - Snyk's vulnerable demo app
 [![Known Vulnerabilities](https://snyk.io/test/github/snyk/goof/badge.svg?style=flat-square)](https://snyk.io/test/github/snyk/goof)

+# This fork was created to demonstrate what can be done with Github Actions to automate some security verifications and tests.

 A vulnerable Node.js demo application, based on the [Dreamers Lab tutorial](http://dreamerslab.com/blog/en/write-a-todo-list-with-express-and-mongodb/).